 4. Creating Personalized Connecting using Automation

 The final key takeaway was a unique method for making brands more personal to consumers.
-Summer Hahnlen, senior director of Lob, emphasized that personalization is key to forming an emotional connection with consumers in today’s marketplace.
+Summer Hahnlen, senior director of Lob, emphasized that personalization is key to forming an emotional connection with consumers today.

 “About 90 percent of consumers are more likely to shop with brands that provide offers specific and relevant to them,” Summer observed.
 “The bottom line is that consumers believe brands should offer more personalization in their marketing.
 And recent research shows that personalizing direct mail consistently increases response rates.”

-Summer noted that there are myriad approaches to personalization, but the main point is that it doesn’t begin and end with a customer’s name.
-Brands today are leveraging tactics like unique URLs and QR codes to create an engagement path much like marketers do with emails.
+Summer noted that there are myriad approaches to personalization, but it doesn’t begin and end with a customer’s name.
+Brands today leverage tactics like unique URLs and QR codes to create engagement similarly to marketers with email.

 “One big brand that works with us is running a triggered abandoned cart campaign where they’re instantaneously sent a postcard with a product image of what they left in the cart,” Summer recounted.
 “And there’s a QR code on the postcard linking directly to the cart, so you’re reducing friction and making it easier for customers to complete the action you’re asking of them.”

 PRO TIP: Personalization at scale can be tricky to balance.
 You want it to feel relevant without boiling over into creepy.
 That’s why it’s always important to be testing new strategies.
-That’s one of the reasons why Ergatta’s VP of Marketing, Randi Charles, is such a fan of the Programmatic Direct Mail channel.
+That’s one of the reasons why Ergatta’s VP of Marketing, Randi Charles, is such a fan of PDM.

 “The great thing about Programmatic Direct Mail is it provides that flexibility,” she said recently on stage at CommerceNext.
 “I can test different messages, get results quickly, and try again to have that moment with consumers.
 So, when you find channels that check those boxes that’s where you really hit the sweet spot.”

 While each panel member had their own unique perspectives and insights, several common threads emerged in their takeaways.
 Brands should take a data-driven approach in understanding their customers and personalize messaging as much as possible.
-And as checking one’s email has gone from tech novelty to mundane chore for many consumers, leveraging PDM offers brands a unique opportunity to stand out from the crowd and create a measurable impact on the bottom line.
+As checking email has gone from novelty to mundane chore for many consumers, leveraging PDM offers brands a unique opportunity to stand out.
+And it can create a measurable impact on the bottom line.